Chamindu77/Tableau_Project-Sales_Insights_for_AtliQ/README.md

-# Sales Insights for AtliQ
+# Sales Insights for AtliQ  -  Tableau Data Analysis Project

 ## 📊 Project Overview
 This project provides **sales performance insights** for *AtliQ*, helping stakeholders identify key revenue drivers, regional performance, product trends, and customer behavior.
 Using **Tableau**, the data has been transformed into interactive dashboards that allow for data-driven decision-making.